alexdelorenzo/mpris_server/README.md

 # ▶️ Add MPRIS Integration to Media Players
 `mpris_server` provides adapters to integrate [MPRIS](https://specifications.freedesktop.org/mpris-spec/2.2/) support in your media player or device.
+By supporting MPRIS in your app, you will allow Linux users to control all aspects of playback from the media controllers they already have installed.

 Whereas [existing MPRIS libraries for Python](https://github.com/hugosenari/mpris2) implement clients for apps with existing MPRIS support, `mpris_server` is a library to implement MPRIS support in apps that don't already have it.
 If you want to give your media player an MPRIS interface, `mpris_server` is right for you.